AIDaniel1/Grid/README.md

 # Grid
-Creating and experimenting  grid templates
+Creating and experimenting with grid templates